Frequently Asked Questions

 No, it was not helpful.

 You can ask your doctor or pharmacist for information about BENLYSTA.
-The BENLYSTA Cares Nurse Support Team* can also answer general questions about your treatment and provide you with additional resources to help with your lupus treatment.
+The BENLYSTA Cares Support Team* can also answer general questions about your treatment and provide you with additional resources to help with your lupus treatment.

 Call 1-877-4-BENLYSTA (1-877-423-6597), Monday to Friday, 8 AM to 8 PM ET.

-*Nurses from BENLYSTA Cares do not give medical advice and will direct you to your healthcare provider for any disease-, treatment-, or referral-related questions.
+*The Support Team from BENLYSTA Cares do not give medical advice and will direct you to your healthcare provider for any disease-, treatment-, or referral-related questions.

 Was this helpful?